walata2/adebowaleadewuyi/README.md

 # About Me

- My name is Adebowale Adewuyi and I like to go by Wale(Waaley).
+ My name is Adebowale Adewuyi and I like to go by Wale.
 I graduated from Virginia Union University(VUU) as a Biology major.
 During my undergrad my plan was to do something in health field, but after graduating I enrolled into a programming bootcamp where I learned TSQL programming, and since then I have been working as a SQL Developer/Analyst and currently as a consultant for my present role.

  I am currently enrolled at Old Dominion University for my Masters Program in Data Science & Analytics, and i will be showcasing some of my projects learned in this program as times goes on.
 I am interested in learning more about big data and business intelligence, and machine learning because all this are still new to me.
 ### Experience